MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 runas /user:ronhd@contoso.azure "notepad"
 ```

-This command will create a new process, *notepad*, running in the context of RonHD. **Skeleton Key can be done for _any_ account, including service accounts and computer accounts.**
+This command creates a new process, *notepad*, running in the context of RonHD. **Skeleton Key can be done for _any_ account, including service accounts and computer accounts.**

 > [!Important]
 > It is important that you restart ContosoDC after you execute the Skeleton Key attack.
 Without doing so, the LSASS.exe process on ContosoDC will be patched and modified, downgrading every authentication request to RC4.

 ### Skeleton Key attack Detection in Azure ATP